spcl/rFaaS/README.md

 Here, we skip the deployment of resource manager for simplicity.
 On small deployments with just few executor servers, we can bypass this step.

-For an in-depth analysis of each component and their configuration, please look at [our documentation](docs/system.md).
+For an in-depth analysis of each component and their configuration, please look at [the system documentation](docs/system.md).

 ### Device Database

-Each system component uses a simple JSON data structure to configure the available The database simplifies the command-line interface of each system component, as it's no longer necessary to specify all device properties in each executable - users need to provide just the device name and optionally specify the network port.
+Each system component uses a simple JSON data structure to store the configuration of available RDMA devices.
+The database simplifies the command-line interface of each system component, as it's no longer necessary to specify all device properties in each executable - users need to provide just the device name and optionally specify the network port.

+An example of configuration is available in `config/devices.json`.
-Here we need to only specify the device name as it is visible when running the `ibv_devices` tool, and the IP address of the interface associated with the device.
+Here we need to only specify the device name as it is visible when running the `ibv_devices` tool, the IP address of the interface associated with the device, and default port selection for the device.
 We can use default values for maximal size of inline messaged and the receive buffer size.

 ```json
 {